Skip to main content

 Tried: Running ROPgadget without --ropchain and manually assembling a gadget list for execve.

-Without --ropchain, ROPgadget just lists gadgets but does not solve the chain - you still need to find a writable address, write '/bin/sh' byte-by-byte via mov gadgets, zero ecx and edx, set eax to 11, and align everything.
-The --ropchain flag automates all of this and emits working Python code directly.
+Without --ropchain, ROPgadget lists gadgets and solves nothing: you still have to find a writable address, write /bin/sh byte by byte through mov gadgets, zero two registers, set eax to 11, and align it all.
+The flag automates that and emits working Python.

 Tried: Using the same ROPgadget --ropchain output against a dynamically-linked binary.

-On a dynamically-linked binary, libc gadgets are at ASLR-randomized addresses at runtime, so the static addresses ROPgadget finds are wrong every run.
-This binary is statically linked, meaning all gadgets are at fixed addresses baked into the ELF - that is why --ropchain works here without any info-leak.
+On a dynamically linked binary, libc gadgets sit at ASLR-randomized runtime addresses, so the static ones ROPgadget finds are wrong on every run.
+This binary is statically linked, with every gadget at a fixed address inside the ELF, which is exactly why the chain works with no leak.

 Learn more